 There are also free walking tours in Krakow for when you want to feel part of a group without actually engaging (a introvert’s dream).
 Tour options include Old Town Krakow, Macabre Krakow (a personal favorite), Jewish Krakow, Street Art, and World War II in Krakow.
 There is no booking required, you just need to show up at the scheduled time.
 There is also paid tours of historical sights like Schindler’s Factory, where you do need to sign up.
 These tours are a great way to get to know the city from an insider’s perspective.

-Companies like Eat With allow you to spend the evening at a local’s home either eating a meal cooked by your host or helping prepare traditional polish dishes like pierogi.
+Companies like Eat With allow you to spend the evening at a local’s home either eating a meal cooked by your host or with your help preparing traditional Polish dishes like pierogi.

 This historic Jewish quarter of the city now houses numerous hip cafes, restaurants, and bars.
 It’s a great neighborhood to explore solo, where you can grab a zapiekanki (a open-faced baguette with pizza toppings) that is as big as your face from Plac Nowy.
 The Galicia Jewish Museum is worth stopping by to learn about the often sobering history of Polish Jews.
 The Remuh Synagogue is one of the last active places of worship in this neighborhood and dates back to 1550’s.
 Make sure to also stop at Alchemia, a candle-lit bar that is popular with the locals and tourist alike.